openfisca/openfisca-survey-manager/README.md

 make test
 ```

-To run the entire test suite with the same config as in CI:
+To run the entire test suite with the same config as in Continuous Integration (CI):

 ```sh
 CI=True make test